|Semester 1 Credit Value:||10|

 |Guided Independent Study||Independent study||16||0:45||12:00||Routine lecture follow-up to identify areas requiring further, more detailed study|

 Lectures will provide the framework and theory for introducing the diversity of form and function in microbes.
 Ecological, physiological and biochemical properties of microbes and their roles in nature and importance to man will be discussed.
-Practicals will enhance and add to the lectures by analysis of microbial form and diversity (direct observations), study of disease caused by microbes (plant spoilage) and practical use of methods to isolate, grow and count microbes.
-The lab report will give students a chance to write a concise piece of work that reflects on the knowledge gained and techniques used in the plant spoilage experiment (that runs over all three practicals).
-Directed reading and on-line activities will encourage individual learning and will contribute to greater understanding of the topics within the module.
+Practicals will enhance and add to the lectures by analysis of microbial form and diversity, study of disease caused by microbes and practical use of methods to isolate, grow and count microbes.
+The lab report will give students a chance to write a concise piece of work that reflects on the knowledge gained and techniques used in the practical classes.
+Directed reading and links to further information will encourage individual learning and will contribute to greater understanding of the topics within the module.

 The format of resits will be determined by the Board of Examiners